 Why is the Collins Center unique?

 The Collins Center is special in the amount of services they provide to the community as well the models used in providing these services.
-The organization follows the national Child Advocacy Center model, which allows for the child of assault to only tell their story once, preventing further trauma to be done onto them.
-This model also allows for the partnership of police officers, social workers, advocates, and sometimes members from the states attorney’s office.
+The organization follows the national Child Advocacy Center model, which allows for the child of assault to only tell their story once.
+This model works to prevent any potential trauma for the child, that is common when the case goes to trial.
+This model also encourages a partnership of police officers, social workers, advocates, and members from the states attorney’s office.
 This organization of the Child Advocacy Center comes from the National Children Alliance, which provides the Collins Center with references, training, and support.

 All images come from the Collins Center Website